Heart of America Council: History

-The Heart of America Council has grown from a fledgling organization in 1910 to a council serving over 30,000 youth in 2015.
-There are 14,813 trained leaders volunteering their time and talent to serve the youth in the nineteen counties making up the council.
-In 2015 Scouts provided over 196,000 hours of service to residents and organizations in the council.
-There were 16,905 rank advancements and 32,279 merit badges earned during that calendar year.
-Over 18,000 Scouts camped at one of the camps run by the Heart of America Council during 2015.
+HOAC has grown from a fledgling organization in 1910 to a council serving over 16,000 youth with 534 Eagle Scouts in 2025.
+There are 7,373 trained leaders volunteering their time and talent to serve the youth in the nineteen counties making up the council.
+In 2025 Scouts provided 106,626 service hours to their communities, equating to $3.6mil in service.
+Over 19,000 Scouts camped at one of the camps run by the HOAC during 2025.
+These numbers include both male and female participants, as the Boy Scouts of America officially allowed female youth into the program on February 1, 2019 and changed its name to Scouts BSA.